 In contrast, I hold that while all things are causally determined, causal determinism does not entail fatalism.
 I do not hold that what occurs is absolutely necessary in the sense that there is no other way things could happen.
 Rather, I hold what is known as consequent necessity.
 I believe that once certain choices are made (by God or whoever) certain things follow as a consequence.
 But before these choices are made, no inherent necessity dictates what must be chosen.
 For example, it was not absolutely necessary that Adam sin in the sense that there was no other Adam God could have created.
 Consequently, it was not absolutely necessary that God decide to send Christ as redeemer.
 However, once having made the choice to create Adam as sinning, it was necessary for God to send Christ as redeemer.”

-Note also the following statement, “I believe that once certain choices are made (by God or whoever) certain things follow as a consequence.”
+Note again the following statement, “I believe that once certain choices are made (by God or whoever) certain things follow as a consequence.”
 As a Calvinist, how does Feinberg perceive the nature of these “certain choices?”
 And how is it coherent for him as a Calvinist to say, “But before these choices are made, no inherent necessity dictates what must be chosen.”
 No “inherent necessity?”
 What about an “external necessity” rooted in the decree and causal activity of God?
-It is only God who has made the choices.
+It is God alone who has made the choices.
 The “whoever” is no longer in play.
-Whatever happened to Chapter 3 of The Westminster Confession, a standard for Calvinist doctrinal beliefs?
-Section 1 titled “Of God’s Eternal Decree” provides a clear deterministic statement of the Reformed doctrinal position.
+A clear deterministic statement of the Reformed doctrinal position is found in Chapter 3 of The Westminster Confession, a standard for Calvinist doctrinal beliefs.
+It states in section 1 titled “Of God’s Eternal Decree” that,

 “1.
 God from all eternity did by the most wise and holy counsel of his own will, freely and unchangeably ordain whatsoever comes to pass…”